jbuchbinder/jbuchbinder.github.com/source/_posts/2015-03-26-the-departed-introducing-costello-and-life-in-the-shadows.md

 The gravity of this reveal is absolutely intrinsic to the plot of the film, as Costello is more or less *both*, being an FBI informant (revealed much later in the film), as well as being one of the most violent and wanted criminals in Boston.
 He doesn't see a difference because, for him, there is none, as his true self is revealed.

+It is also key in the dual plot threads of criminal pretending to be cop (Sullivan) and cop pretending to be criminal (Costigan) which make up the majority of the film.

+One important take-away is that what you don't see and don't know can be as important, if not more important, than what you do see and do know.
+Withholding Costello from us fully for about *five minutes* means that his introduction is going to mean much more to us, both in *how* it is done (emerging from the shadows) and *when* it is done (the context of his speech).

 *(All images are presented under [fair use guidelines](http://libguides.mit.edu/usingimages) -- all frame grabs are property of **Warner Brothers, Plan B Entertainment, Initial Entertainment Group (IEG)**, or any other entities who hold copyright on this film.
 They are presented for exclusively educational purposes.)*